davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-10-kona-diaries-2015-day-14-race-week-wednesday-vodka-cocktails.md

 Wednesday started with guess what... a swim.
 A swim to the coffee boat is about 450m each way so this is all good low impact exercise in advance of Saturday's little race.
 Andy and I picked up a pair of free goggles as well out there from the good folk at Blueseventy.

-In preparation fortomorrows 'underpants run' I needed to give my ridiculously small (read, size 30 inch waist!) swimming trunks a go.
+In preparation for tomorrows 'underpants run' I needed to give my ridiculously small (read, size 30 inch waist!) swimming trunks a go.
 The lovely 'Funky Trunks' that I had last time seemed to have gone AWOL.
 I think I left them in Canada last year.
 This is very upsetting as I know there's people back home (well, just one lady - Carol) who demand to see photos of me sporting these trunks.

 Well, I picked up another pair of similar style (i.e., too small and skimpy) trunks two years ago in Kona so these are the new trunks for me.